malickbax/taskmaster/README.md

-# Taskmaster - Task Management Application
+# Taskmaster Pro - Task Management Application

 ## Description
 - This is a task management tool used to add and track tasks.
 Code has been created using jQuery, and Bootstrap to simplify and make UI/UX more user friendly.
 The applciation features a clean interface and an improved user experience and draggable functionality to update or delete tasks.